2023-DEV1-079/TicTacToe/README.md

 The front end is a react application created with Vite.
 It is already embedded inside the JAR file, so once runned the application the frontend is accessible in localhost:8080

+The technology used to create the frontend application are:
+-  Vite 4.3.2
+-  Node 18.16.0
+-  Npm 9.6.7

+All of them were the latest version when the application was created and there is no need to have them installed as they will be automatically compiled in the JAR file.